-- 3.8 As referenced in Section 2, a similar comparison was modelled by Dublin Airport using its own airfield model.
-The results are similar to those set out by Helios.
-The results contained in Table 3.2 were communicated to the Coordination Committee on 25 August 2017. - 3.9 It should be noted that most of the additional movements in the Summer 2018 forecast schedule could be accommodated within the existing 2017 runway limits.
+- 3.8 It should be noted that most of the additional movements in the Summer 2018 forecast schedule could be accommodated within the existing 2017 runway limits.
 The results set out in Table 3.2, therefore, should not be viewed as an estimation of the effect on airfield delay of a decision to implement the proposed changes.
-Part of the estimated increases is caused by additional movements that are likely to occur regardless of any increase in the runway limits. - 3.10 To better isolate the direct effect of this proposal, we asked Helios to compare the Summer 2018 scenario above with the Summer 2018 forecast schedule coordinated to the Summer 2017 limits.
+Part of the estimated increases is caused by additional movements that are likely to occur regardless of any increase in the runway limits. - 3.9 To better isolate the direct effect of this proposal, we asked Helios to compare the Summer 2018 scenario above with the Summer 2018 forecast schedule coordinated to the Summer 2017 limits.
 Assuming that demand materialises as expected, this comparison shows what the direct effect of the proposed increase would be relative to leaving the parameters unchanged.
 The key results are set out in Table 3.3.